comp426-2022-spring/a99-gacrux/README.md

-# Health Tracker Description
+# Health Tracker Website Instruction

-This package allows you to track your mental and physical health, and provides some resources that may help in imporivng your health.
+Our website aims to track our users' mental and physical health.
+After signing up, people can get access to the account and health information they provide to our database and get access some valuable resources that may help in imporivng their health.

+Our website basically has two main function:
-1. Tracker - Input and/or update health data.
+1. Tracker - Input and/or update users' health data.
 2. Resources - View resources that may help imporive your health!

 # Health Tracker Installation